Programs in Cybercrime Investigation & Cybersecurity:

 Top Reasons Why You Should Consider BU’s Cybercrime Investigation Programs

-- The online Master of Science in Criminal Justice is ranked #4 among the nation’s Best Online Graduate Criminal Justice Programs, 2022 (U.S. News & World Report).
+- The online Master of Science in Criminal Justice is ranked #4 among the nation’s Best Online Master’s in Criminal Justice Programs, 2023 (U.S. News & World Report).

 - Interdisciplinary program includes criminal justice courses and computer science courses that are part of Metropolitan College’s Information Security programs, certified by the Committee on National Security Systems (CNSS).